You are viewing a story from harrypotterfanfiction.com

 When we finished the final book on the list we were working on, I stood up slowly, stretching out my legs and arms.
 It felt good to finally stand up, after having to sit on the floor of the library for so long, which I’d had to do as the last books on the list were on the bottom shelf.

-I made a move to start tidying up, when Malfoy surprised for the second time that night.
+I made a move to start tidying up, when Malfoy surprised stopped me in my tracks.

 ‘Go,’ he said.
 I’ll do it.’